parteincerta/dotfiles/notes/macos-setup.md

 # macOS Setup Notes

 ## System Settings
+- WiFi, Bluetooth and Network
+  - IPv4 DNS: `1.1.1.1` and `1.0.0.1`.
+  - IPv6 DNS: `2606:4700:4700::1111` and `2606:4700:4700::1001`.
+  - Disable _Open when no keyboard is detected_.
+  - Disable _Open when no mouse or trackpad is detected_.
+- Battery:
+  - Low Power Mode: _Only on Battery_.
+  - Enable _Optimize video streaming while on battery_.
 - General
-  - Programmatically set the hostname:
-    - `sudo scutil --set HostName <hostname>.local`
-    - `sudo scutil --set LocalHostName <hostname>`
-    - `sudo scutil --set ComputerName <hostname>`
   - Disable all Software Updates.
-- Networking
-  - IPv4 DNS: `1.1.1.1` and `1.0.0.1`.
-  - IPv6 DNS: `2606:4700:4700::1111` and `2606:4700:4700::1001`.
-- Notifications: Disable all unecessary ones, configure the others.
-- Sound: Disable macOS startup sound and reduce alert volume to half.
 - Accessibility
   - Enable keyboard shortcut to zoom.
   - Enable trackpad's three-finger drag.
   - Enable _Reduce motion_ in the _Display_ section.
+- Appearance: Set _Show scroll bars_ to _When scrolling_.
+- Siri: Disable learning from from any application.
 - Control Center
   - Show Bluetooth, Airdrop, Sound, Battery and VPN (when available).
-  - Show time with seconds.
+  - Clock: Display the time with seconds.
-  - Hide Spotlight icon.
-- Siri and Spotlight
-  - Disable results for _Contacts_, _Definition_, _Folders_, _Fonts_, _Movies_,
-    _Music_, _Siri Suggestions_, _System Settings_, _Tips_ and _Websites_.
-  - Prevent Siri from learning from any application.
-- Privacy and Security
-  - Show location icon when System Services request my location.
-  - Disable location access for _HomeKit_, _Mac Analytics_ and _Suggestions & Search_.
-  - Set Apple Terminal permissions: _Full Disk Access_ and _Developer Tools_.
+  - Spolight: Don't show in Menu Bar.
+  - Weather: Show in Menu Bar.
 - Desktop & Dock
-  - Scale down, add Applications folder and control icons' size with `Cmd+` and `Cmd-`.
-  - Minimize using the _Scale Effect_.
+  - Dock
+    - Position on screen: Bottom.
-  - Disable: Minimize windows into application icon.
+    - Minimize windows using: Scale Effect.
-  - Enable: Automatically hide and show the dock.
+    - Enable: Automatically hide and show the Dock.
-  - Disable: Animate opening application.
+    - Disable: Animate opening applications.
     - Enable: Show indicators for open application.
     - Disable: Show suggested and recent apps in Dock.
+  - Desktop and Stage Manager
     - Click wallpaper to reveal desktop: Only in Stage Manager.
+    - Stage Manager: Disabled.
+    - Show recent apps in Stage Manager: Disabled.
-  - Disable: Stage Manager.
+    - Show Widgets: Disabled for both Desktop and Stage Manager.
+  - Widgets
+    - Show Widgets: Disable both _On Desktop_ and _In Stage Manager_.
+    - Use iPhone widgets: Disabled.
+  - Windows
-  - Prefer tabs when opening documents: Always.
+    - Prefer tabs when opening documents: _Always_.
+    - Disable all tilling options.
+  Mission Control
-  - Disable: Automatically rearrange Spaces based on most recent use.
+    - Disable: Automatically rearrange Spaced based on most recent use.
     - Enable: Group windows by application.
-  - Hot Corners: Set `Cmd + top right` to show the Desktop.
+    - Hot Corners: `Cmd + top right` to show the Desktop.
 - Displays
   - Disable iPad interoperability.
-  - Enable Night Shift with _Sunset to Sunrise_ and place the tempeature gauge right on top of _More Warm_.
+  - Night Shift: _Sunset to Sunrise_.
+Increase temporary to be beginning of _More Warm_.
+- Spotlight
+  - Disable results for _Contacts_, _Definition_, _Folders_, _Fonts_, _Movies_,
+    _Music_, _Siri Suggestions_, _System Settings_, _Tips_ and _Websites_.
+  - Disable: Help Apple improve Search.
+- Sound
+  - Disable: Play sound on startup.
+  - Reduce alert volume to half.
 - Lock Screen
   - Start Screen Saver when active: _Never_.
   - Require password: _After 5 seconds_.
-- Game Center: Disable.
+- Privacy and Security
+  - Enable: Show location icon in Control Center when System Services requests your location.
+  - Disable location access for _Suggestions & Search_, _HomeKit_ and
+    _Mac Analytics_.
+  - Set Apple Terminal permissions: _Full Disk Access_ and _Developer Tools_.
 - Wallet & Apple Pay: Disable _Add Orders to Wallet_.
 - Keyboard
   - Create five more virtual desktops before entering this section.